the original inspiration of compactness: The intersection of closed interval nets of is non-empty closed-interval-net-theorem

 logically equivalent to

-logically equivalent to compact-finite-open-cover
+logically equivalent to [compact-finite-open-cover]

-, , denoted as
+recall closed-in-subspace, , denoted as

 compact-subset logically equivalent to